zwakele270904/Bright-TV-Viewership-Analysis/README.md

 ### Findings
 The result are summarised as follows
-- The month that has the most views is March
-- The age group with the most views are young adults fom an age interval of 20 to 35 years
+- Gauteng province is  the highest province in viewerships among the 9 provinces having 36.54%
-- Most watched channel was the supersport live events having E! entertainment as the least watched
+- The most watched channel was the Supersport live events contributing contributing 16.38%  a bit higher than an ICC Cricket world cup 2011 which has 14.65%.
-- Blacks are the race with the most viewers
+- March is an outlier having 48.21% almost two times higher than the other months , January is the month that has the least vieweships scoring 22.03%
+- By findings midweek has less viewership compared to the weekend although the is a tie of 16% between Friday to Monday which is the higher percentage in 7 days of the week
+- Blacks race was highly dominant in terms of viewerships having 43% almost getting half of the whole viewership percentage
+- Young Adults the age group  from 20 to 35 years has the most viewership percentage of 59.01% and pensioners the age group greater than 80 are the least age group with  0.13%
+- Very late the time interval from 23:01 to 00:59 was the time interval with the highest percentage of viewership having 38.22% followed by Evening time interval at 19.34% the time from 17:00 to 20:00
+- Males got the highest gender vieweship taking 87%

 ### Recommendations